HPI-Information-Systems/SURAGH/README.md

 (Please refer to the paper for this section)

 We performed experiments using the combinations of row and column thresholds and found the "Global Threshold setting" for the finest result.
 The pattern schema and the detailed results are obtained using the global threshold setting.
 To increase or decrease the set of patterns and test different threshold settings, please update the "row_t" and "column_t" variables for row threshold and column threshold, respectively, in the project class named "Main_Class.java".

+## Ground Truth File

+In a two-column CSV file, the first column contains a string, e.g., "ill formed rows indices" or "well formed rows indices".
+The second column contains the row indices for the records mentioned above.
+(Please check annotation folder for reference)